utwente-fmt/ltsmin/README.md

     # Configure
     $ ./configure --disable-dependency-tracking --prefix /path/

+If you have installed `pkgconf` in a non-standard location, you may need to specify the location of the pkg-config utility, e.g.:

+    $ ./configure --disable-dependency-tracking --prefix /path/ PKG_CONFIG="/path/to/pkg-config"

 It is a good idea to check the output of ./configure, to see whether all dependencies were found.